xames3/xa/docs/source/miscellany/guiding-stars.rst

 Shilpa Musale
 -------------------------------------------------------------------------------

-`Shilpa <https://www.linkedin.com/in/shilpamusale/>`_, you've been my anchor and source of wisdom since my first year at the uni.
-At a time when I felt isolated and overwhelmed, you made me feel safe and welcomed.
+`Shilpa <https://www.linkedin.com/in/shilpamusale/>`_, you've been my source of wisdom since my first year at the uni.
+At times when I felt isolated and overwhelmed, you made me feel safe and welcomed.
 Our conversations and your stories have been more than memories; they've been life lessons, each filled with quiet wisdom.

 You've guided me through career decisions and supported me during difficult times.
-Your presence has been reassuring, whether through a phone call, a message, or a spontaneous invitation for a walk.
+Your presence was always reassuring, whether through a message or a spontaneous invitation for a walk.
+I'd never forget that.

-I'm truly grateful to have found a mentor in you, and I know our bond will only grow stronger.
+I'm genuinely grateful to have found a mentor in you!

 .. _young-song: